-PD Activity 1.1-2: PAS programming works with partners to promote PVE and CVE themes in line with Lebanese national PVE strategy.
+PD Activity 1.1-2: Embassy Beirut public affairs programs work with partners to promote CVE themes in line with Lebanese national PVE strategy.
 In 2018, after two years of contentious deliberation by 29 ministry representatives, Lebanon’s government adopted a national strategy for Preventing Violent Extremism (PVE) that incorporates many of post’s Alwan Program’s components.
 Alwan’s conceptualization of Lebanon’s PVE strategy transformed it from a community program into a national PVE resource, extending the program’s reach from its current 3,800 alumni to the broader Lebanese public.
 By continuing this type of programming, we plan to maintain participant numbers and achieve attitude shifts as evidenced through implementer polling and alumni engagement in related activities.